Dave Carley

 Dave Carley is a Canadian playwright who has written for stage, radio and television.
 His plays have had over 450 productions across Canada and the United States, and in other countries.
 They have won, or been nominated for, a number of awards, including the Governor General's Award (Writing with our Feet, finalist), The Chalmers Award, The Dora Award, The Arthur Miller Award (University of Michigan) and the New York International Radio Festival Award.
-He was a founder of Friends of Freddy, an association for the appreciation of the Freddy the Pig series of books of Walter Brooks.
 He was an editor of The Kawartha Sun, the founding editor of the Playwrights Guild of Canada magazine, CanPlay, and also editor of Scirocco Drama in the late 1990s.

-Before that, beginning in 1990, Carley was the radio drama script editor at the Canadian Broadcasting Corporation and he continues to write for the CBC.
+Carley was the radio drama script editor at the Canadian Broadcasting Corporation from 1990 to 2023.
 He was script editor for the Wendy Lill drama series Backbencher, and wrote three episodes for the second season, which began broadcast in January 2011.

 Carley was born in Peterborough, Ontario, where he attended Queen Alexandra Public School and Adam Scott Collegiate and Vocational Institute.
 He received a Bachelor of Arts degree from The University of Toronto (University College) and an LL.B. from Queen's University in Kingston.
-He is an active member in a number of organizations, including Playwrights Guild of Canada and Amnesty International as well as being the chair of the Dance and Opera Divisions for the Toronto's Dora Mavor Moore Awards.
+He is an active member in a number of organizations, including Playwrights Guild of Canada and Amnesty International as well as being the Chair of the Dance and Opera Divisions for the Toronto's Dora Mavor Moore Awards.

 Carley was the winner of the 2012 Maggie Bassett Award, which is given for significant and sustained contribution to theatre in Ontario.
+In 2022 he was inducted into the Peterborough Pathway of Fame.